lucanise-pro/lucanise-vault-assistant/README.md

 - On iOS, after installing or updating the plugin, close and reopen Obsidian to activate it
 - The plugin uses the Obsidian mobile API — no Node.js or Electron dependencies

+## Disclaimer

+This plugin sends your note content to Anthropic's API to generate responses.
+By using it you accept Anthropic's [Terms of Service](https://www.anthropic.com/policies/usage).
+Your API key is stored locally on your device.
+The author takes no responsibility for data sent to third-party services or API costs incurred.
+The author has no responsibility for data loss or any misuse.
+Make sure you understande all the implication of using this plugin.